RevHarryPowell/Marduino-Paint-Composer/README.md

 **SD TXT File Format**

-The song array is stored in a TXT file on the SD card in a very similar format (except the NOTE variables are stored as literal ints).
+The song array is stored in a TXT file on the SD card in a very similar format (except the NOTE, REST, and SUSTAIN variables are stored as literal ints).
 Here is what the above array would look like in TXT format:

 706,24,0,0,0,0,0,0,0,0,0,0,